buildbotics/bbctrl-firmware/README.md

 available Debian packages for ChakraCore so you will have to build it from source.

+First make sure you have the prerequisites:

+    sudo apt-get install -y cmake clang libunwind-dev libicu-dev

+You need at least cmake 3.2 and clang 3.8.
+If your system doesn't have these then you need to build them from source.

 First download the source code:

     git clone --depth=1 https://github.com/CauldronDevelopmentLLC/ChakraCore.git